Vanessa Bürki: Clubs

-National Team
+National team

-On March 26, 2003, she made her debut in the U-19 national team, which lost 3-0 to Germany in Sursee.
+On 26 March 2003 she made her debut in the U-19 national team, which lost 3-0 to Germany in Sursee.

 She took part in the U-19 European Championship in Hungary from 20 to 31 July 2005, and was eliminated after three games in the preliminary round.
-She scored scored five out of eight of her team's goals.
+She scored five out of eight of her team's goals.

-She made her U-20 debut on June 5, 2006 in Oberdorf in a 2-1 defeat against Russia.
-She crowned her second appearance for this national team on June 8, 2006 in Herzogenbuchsee, in a 5-1 victory over Argentina with three goals.
+She made her U-20 debut on 5 June 2006 in Oberdorf in a 2-1 defeat against Russia.
+She crowned her second appearance for this national team on 8 June 2006 in Herzogenbuchsee, in a 5-1 victory over Argentina with three goals.

-From August 17 to September 3, 2006, she took part in the U-20 World Cup in Russia and played 90 minutes in all three group games.
-She scored both goals for Switzerland in the first group match on August 18, in the 4-2 defeat by Mexico.
+From 17 August to 3 September 2006 she took part in the U-20 World Cup in Russia and played 90 minutes in all three group games.
+She scored both goals for Switzerland in the first group match on 18 August in the 4-2 defeat by Mexico.

-On May 22, 2004, she made her debut in the senior national team, which scored a 0-0 draw in Trapani in the European Championship qualifier against the selection of Italy.
-She scored her first international goal on February 25, 2006 in Bellinzona in the 2-3 defeat against Denmark with the opening goal to make it 1-0 in the 20th minute.
+On 22 May 2004 she made her debut in the senior national team, which scored a 0-0 draw in Trapani in the European Championship qualifier against the selection of Italy.
+She scored her first international goal on 25 February 2006 in Bellinzona in the 2-3 defeat against Denmark with the opening goal to make it 1-0 in the 20th minute.